jdi-docs/jdi-light/source/includes/_documentation.md

 ####Color schemes

-Theming the navbar has never been easier thanks to the combination of theming classes and background-color utilities.
+Theming the navbar has never been easier thanks to the combination of <a href="https://getbootstrap.com/docs/4.3/components/navbar/#color-schemes">theming classes and background-color utilities</a>.
 Choose from .navbar-light for use with light background colors, or .navbar-dark for dark background colors.
 Then, customize with .bg-* utilities.

 ![Color schemes example](../images/bootstrap/navbar-color-schemes.png)